For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 As of June 24, NC Gov. Roy Cooper announced the state will remain in Phase Two for another three weeks -- until July 17 -- while making face coverings mandatory in public.

 Registration for fall semester classes is open at www.cpcc.edu/admissions/registration.
 Central Piedmont will announce its updated plans for the upcoming fall semester soon after the July 4 holiday.
 Preliminary plans for fall include offering classes that are completely online, class sections that are primarily online, classes that will combine online and in-person instruction, and a smaller percentage of traditional in-person classes.

 Read the complete message at www.cpcc.edu/coronavirus.

-To earn a high school equivalency diploma, applicants can take either the General Educational Development (GED®) Test or the High School Equivalency Test (HiSET®).
+To earn a high school equivalency diploma, you can take either the General Educational Development (GED®) Test or the High School Equivalency Test (HiSET®).
 Both tests result in the same diploma.
 Central Piedmont offers free preparation classes to get you ready.

 What You Will Learn

 While classes are not required before you attempt the GED® or HiSET®, we encourage you to enroll in our free classes to increase your chances of passing the tests and earning your high school equivalency diploma.

 Central Piedmont's College and Career Readiness offers programs to develop students’ academic skills, earn a high school equivalency (GED® or HiSET®) or adult high school diploma, learn English as a second language (ESL), develop employability skills and participate in various work-based-learning experiences, or explore career and post-secondary educational opportunities.
 Many programs are free or at a very low cost for qualified participants.

 Real World Education